RNChakraborty/VagrantVMProvision/README.md

   apache...
 Installed
   Github respository will not be cloned!!!
 All 3 of the applications need to be installed

-Thus, in order for the tool to clone the git repository, all 3 of the applications (git,mysql,apache) is required to be installed and should be selected when asked while running try_vagrant.sh script
+Thus, in order for the tool to clone the git repository, all 3 of the applications (git,mysql,apache) are required to be installed and should be selected when asked while running try_vagrant.sh script

 **The try_vagrant.sh script will prompt you to run vagrant destroy if vagrant has already provisioned the VM and is already running **